Director & Staff

 Linda LaPinta, EdD

-Director of the Doctoral Program in Leadership
+Director of the EdD: Leadership Program

 Dr. Linda LaPinta earned a BA from Beloit College in English Composition, English Literature, and Oral History; an MA in Magazine Journalism from Syracuse University’s S.I.
 Newhouse School of Public Communication; an MAT in English from the University of Louisville; and an EdD in Educational Leadership from Spalding University.
 LaPinta (under her maiden name, Beattie) is the author of four books—Conversations with Kentucky Writers, Savory Memories, Conversations with Kentucky Writers II, and Sisters in Pain: Battered Women Fight Back (co-authored with M.A.
 Shaughnessy).
 She has published more than 700 feature articles and book reviews in regional and national journals, magazines, and newspapers, and is a member of the International Leadership Association(ILA) and the Association of Leadership Educators (ALE).
 LaPinta’s career has included writing, editing, oral history, and social service positions as well as full-time faculty positions teaching English, journalism, communication and leadership at the undergraduate and graduate levels.

 Cindy Baumert is an experienced entrepreneurial leader and former business owner in the for-profit and non-profit business sectors.
 She was also the director of a state-wide parent leadership program focused on engaging families and community to improve student outcomes in K-12 public schools.
 Baumert is an active education advocate at the local, state, and national level for students who have learning disabilities and students who receive free and reduced-price meals.
 Prior to her career in education advocacy, she owned a software development company and was an IBM marketing representative.
 Cindy graduated from the University of Louisville, Speed Scientific School, with a Master of Engineering in Applied Math and Computer Science.